fluential/puppet-graphite/README.md

  * start carbon-relay-a

 All cache / relay instances will get their own set of configuration which can be globally via cache_default_override_conf and relay_default_override_conf or per instance specific config hash.

+# TODO:
+ * Fix puppet-rspec tests to match new configuration

 # Usage

 You will need Python, Python's development headers/libs, pip and virtualenv